Skywind Filecutting Guide

 Column 4: The line the Voice Actor reads.

 Column 5: The facial expression the NPC will have in game.
-Please ignore this column for filecutting purposes.
+Please ignore this column, it should not be taken as an acting instruction.

 Column 6: Any acting notes for this segment.
 This includes pronunciation guidelines for certain common words.
 The rest can be found in the Pronunciation Help (also linked in the script file!)